 First-Hand Experience: Photos from 41 Degrees South

 The only thing left to do now is share the photos (which do tend to confirm what 41 Degrees South have promised about their attraction).
-Because there were too many photos to format and add to this article, I’ve turned them into a slideshow for our YouTube Channel.
+Because there were too many photos to format and add to this article, we’ve shared extra images via our social media channels.
 I’m sure Dan’s photos will inspire you to visit.

 To see more work by Dan Fellow follow Tasmania Photos on Facebook.
 You can also purchase Desktop Tasmania, a multimedia CD with a stunning collection of Tasmanian photos for $19-95.
 If you’d like Dan to visit you, please contact Think Tasmania.